sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 > **To build Canada together, we have to get ready to contribute, and be ready to accept contributions from citizens.**

-The strategy is a practical instrument that supports and enables digital transformation in IITB and ESDC, and can be leveraged by others in the GC.
+This strategy is a practical instrument that supports and enables digital transformation in IITB and ESDC, and can be leveraged by others in the GC.

 This strategy sets out how we encourage and leverage open principles and development practices to co-create, share and reuse across ESDC.
 It brings ESDC closer to the OSS community, and makes us an agile contributor and an active participant.